dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

   - {NSN OF1KA56TTDSI <GO>}
 167. Whose vision will prevail, Wall Street or Silicon Valley?
 168. I urge the cryptocurrency community to avoid infighting - the bigger fight to be had is for external adoption not different cryptocurrencies targeting different use cases
+169. Bitcoin is independent of all nations.
+It may easily become a neutral medium of facilitating capital outflows (especially for China)